The Royal Society of Tasmania 2025 Hobart Lecture Series

 Time: 3.30pm for pre-lecture drinks, 4pm for the lecture

-Professor David Bowman is an Australian Research Council Laureate Fellow and the Director of the transdisciplinary Fire Centre at UTAS where he holds a research chair in Pyrogeography and Fire Science.
-David is recognised as a thought leader in wildfire science and management publishing influential research in high-impact journals, providing policy advice to government, and serving as an expert media commentor.
+Professor David Bowman is an Australian Research Council Laureate Fellow and the Director of the transdisciplinary Fire Centre at UTas where he holds a research chair in Pyrogeography and Fire Science.
+David is recognised as a thought leader in wildfire science and management publishing influential research in high-impact journals, providing policy advice to government, and serving as an expert media commentator.
 Professor Bowman will examine the current fire research, especially what has been done on the global problem, and our contributions to solving it.

 THURSDAY 4 DECEMBER 2025 – Annual Christmas Dinner and Lecture